 - Risk officers of the core business units of the Group.
-The major subsidiaries of the Group have officers responsible for monitoring the financial reporting risk (including tax risks) control and management systems and reporting to the Risks Committee.
+The major subsidiaries of the Group have officers responsible for monitoring the financial and nonfinancial reporting risk (including tax risks) control and management systems and reporting to the Risks Committee.

 - Internal Audit Department.
-Within the internal audits of the different subsidiaries, the Company's Internal Audit Department checks that the testing and control of the financial reporting and risk management systems have been performed adequately in accordance with the indications by the Risks Committee and Audit, Control and Sustainability Committee.
+Within the internal audits of the different subsidiaries, the Company's Internal Audit Department checks that the testing and control of the financial and non-financial reporting and risk management systems have been performed adequately in accordance with the indications by the Risks Committee and Audit, Control and Sustainability Committee.